Six things to look out for in the May 2024 local and mayoral elections

 The 10 metro mayors elected in England’s largest cities, including London, will between them control tens of billions of pounds of public spending.
 At the local authority level, 2,600 councillors across more than 100 areas will be chosen to deliver key public services at a time of acute financial pressures in local government.

 So what are the key things to look out for in these elections?
-Our devolution team identify six things they will be watching for as the results come in.
+Our devolution team identified six things they were watching for as the results came in, and provided their analysis and six key takeaways in this comment piece afterwards.

 1. Will Labour secure a clean sweep of the metro mayor elections?